kevinjhappy/CompanyTest/README.md

 ### Break down into end to end tests

 Those tests are running a set of data that will create a Company Object and ask the annual tax the company will need to pay.
-In this tests series we have an example with a SAS Company Type and a FREELANCER Company Type
+In this tests series we have an example with a 'SAS' Company Type and a 'FREELANCER' Company Type

 ## Built With